Nanohoops Scaled Up 100-fold

 Preparation of carbon nanotubes as pure substances could benefit from a new way to make gram amounts of “nanohoops” (Chem.
 Sci., DOI: 10.1039/c2sc20719b).
-Nanohoops—or cycloparaphenylenes (CPPs)—are like bracelets made from para-linked benzene rings.
-Stacking of CPPs could be the basis for preparing useful quantities of pure carbon nanotubes.
+Nanohoops—or cycloparaphenylenes (CPP)—are like bracelets made from para-linked benzene rings.
+Stacking of CPPs could be the basis of preparing useful quantities of pure carbon nanotubes.

 The work has implications for nanoelectronics because armchair nanotubes, the type of carbon nanotubes that would be made by nanohoop stacking, are highly prized as conductive nanowires.